Active vibration isolation platform for mobile drone identification systems for the protection of vehicle convoys

 In recent years, drones and other types of unmanned aerial vehicles (UAVs) have gained massive importance in both the private and professional sectors.
 Correct identification of UAVs is essential for public safety, especially during major events.
 Due to technological advances, the detection, tracking, identification and defense of UAVs poses enormous challenges to modern drone interception systems.
 Optical drone reconnaissance systems are susceptible to vibrations and unstable surfaces, especially in mobile environments, due to the high magnifications as well as the high tracking speeds required to identify approaching objects.

-Nevertheless, they are the backbone of a modern, multispectral drone defense system, as only the timely provision of high-resolution imagery enables appropriate and rapid decision-making to protect a troop transport or convoy.
-Thus, a universally applicable technical solution is needed to make optical drone reconnaissance systems, as well as other directed detection and defense systems, “mobile” and to ensure the protection of people and vehicles even when they are on the move.
+Nevertheless, they are the backbone of a modern, multispectral drone detection system, as only the timely provision of high-resolution imagery enables appropriate and rapid decision-making to protect a troop transport or convoy.
+Thus, a universally applicable technical solution is needed to make optical drone reconnaissance systems, as well as other directed detection systems, “mobile” and to ensure the protection of people and vehicles even when they are on the move.

 This project aims to develop a modular vibration isolation platform that enables the mobile deployment of optical drone reconnaissance systems.
-Mechatronic system design and state-of-the-art control technology ensure the required decoupling and stabilization of the sensor and defense systems even while the vehicle is in motion (Fig. 1).
+Mechatronic system design and state-of-the-art control technology ensure the required decoupling and stabilization of the sensor systems even while the vehicle is in motion (Fig. 1).

 As shown in Fig. 2, a rigidly mounted system in mobile use leads to a considerable angular error of the optical detection system and correct UAV identification is thus made impossible.
 Although vibration amplitudes can be attenuated by additional passive isolation, telescope tracking and image stability are still limited.